Random linear multihop relaying in a general field of interferers using spatial Aloha: Introduction

 \subsection{Route-in-MANET model}

-In order to overcome this impasse and to propose an analytically tractable multihop model, in this paper we propose to ``decouple'' a tagged route from the remaining (external to the route) part of the MANET.
-More precisely, we consider two stochastically independent point patterns to model respectively: some given route on which packets of a tagged flow are relayed and nodes which are only sources of interference for packet transmissions on this route.~\footnote{In a sense, this is an extension of the well-accepted {\em bipolar MANET model} in which a tagged pair emiter-receiver is considered in the field of interferers; cf.~\cite[Sec.~16.2.1]{FnT2}.} Moreover, we assume that the tagged route is modeled by a linear (1D) stationary point process.
-These assumptions allow us to distinguish the typical node of the route from the typical point of the MANET, and appropriately use Palm theory to manipulate the two objects.
-The advantage of the 1D-modeling of the tagged route is that packets relayed on it through the nearest neighbor transmissions ``see'', at any relaying node, the typical (1D Palm) distribution of the whole route.
-This is a well-known {\em point-shift invariance property of the Palm distribution in 1D}, which does not have a natural extension in higher dimensions.
-Another advantage of our decoupling of the two parts of the MANET is that we can go beyond Poisson assumptions in both of them.
-Specifically, we will also consider a {\em Poisson route appended with a lattice structure of relaying nodes}, which turns out to be crucial to improve the routing performance on long routes in the presence of external interference and/or noise.
-Regarding external interference, we are able to study the impact of the clustering of nodes, considering e.g. {\em Poisson-line MANET} (to be explained in what follows).
+More specifically, we propose an analytically tractable multihop MANET model, by ``decoupling'' a tagged route from the remaining (external to the route) part of the MANET.
+In this regard, we consider two stochastically independent point patterns to model respectively: some given route, on which packets of a tagged flow are relayed, and nodes which are only sources of interference for packet transmissions on this route.~\footnote{In a sense, this is an extension of the well-accepted {\em bipolar MANET model}, in which a tagged pair emiter-receiver is considered in the field of interferers; cf.~\cite[Sec.~16.2.1]{FnT2}.} Moreover, we assume that the tagged route is modeled by a linear (1D) stationary point process.
+These assumptions allow us to rigorously study rigorously the progress of packets along the route.